-Aquaculture has increased in recent years and has negatively affected marine ecosystems: Together with water soluble waste, solid particles composed of uneaten feedstock and fish excrement cause pollution in both inland aquatic and marine ecosystems. -Analyses show that these pollutants consist of 20% uneaten feedstock, 40%-45% raw protein, 10% raw fat, 14%-15% ash, 3%-5% cellulose, 12% water, and 13%-18% macro and micro-elements.
-UZGUNEP
+3.72.
+Aquaculture has increased in recent years and has negatively affected marine ecosystems: Together with water soluble waste, solid particles composed of uneaten feedstock and fish excrement cause pollution in both inland aquatic and marine ecosystems.
+Analyses show that these pollutants consist of 20% uneaten feedstock, 40%-45% raw protein, 10% raw fat, 14%-15% ash, 3%-5% cellulose, 12% water, and 13%-18% macro and micro-elements.

-3.74 Tourist Growth and Coastal Development have mushroomed as a result of legislative and institutional arrangements designed to encourage tourism investment.
+3.73.
+Tourist Growth and Coastal Development have mushroomed as a result of legislative and institutional arrangements designed to encourage tourism investment.
 However, while 60% of tourist settlements have adequate drinking water, 76% have no sewerage and another 13% have limited sanitation.
 Infrastructure for waste collection and disposal is inadequate.
 Only 5% of such settlements are satisfactory.
-In addition, three of Turkey's largest, fastest growing and/or most industrialized cities are coastal: I4stanbul on the Bosphorus and Sea of Marmara, I4zmir on the Aegean Sea, and Antalya on the Mediterranean Sea.
-Overall, 5148% of the country's population live in coastal provinces.
+In addition, three of Turkey's largest, fastest growing and/or most industrialized cities are coastal: Ýstanbul on the Bosphorus and Sea of Marmara, Ýzmir on the Aegean Sea, and Antalya on the Mediterranean Sea.
+Overall, 51% of the country's population live in coastal provinces.
 Density in coastal provinces averages 127 people/km2 compared to 73/km2 nationally, according to 1990 census data.
 An estimated 70%-80% of all industrial output is also generated in these provinces.

-3.735 This uncontrolled growth and development pressure has been one of the main causes of coastal and near-shore degradation and environmental problems in the Mediterranean, Aegean and Marmara Seas.
+3.74.
+This uncontrolled growth development pressure has been one of the main causes of coastal and near-shore degradation and environmental problems in the Mediterranean, Aegean and Marmara Seas.
 Water demand is met mostly from groundwater reserves.
 When the water table lowers due to excessive use, it is prone to seawater infiltration, which decreases water resources for agriculture.
 The same process has denuded and salinated tangerine, olive and fig growing areas in the Aegean region.
-Also, pollution caused by buildingsand accelerated construction of marinas along the coast have often exceeded regulations.
-For example, in Akçay, Çesme and Kugeadash, fecal coliform counts were above the limit.4 Of the 7,700 ha. of land used for tourism, 69% are fertile, mostly of the highest quality (Class I and II).
+Also, pollution caused by buildings and accelerated construction of marinas along the coast have often exceeded regulations.
+For example, in Akçay, Cesme and Kuo adasý, fecal coliform counts were above the limit.
+Of the 7,700 ha. of land used for tourism, 69% are fertile, mostly of the highest quality (Class I and II).
 Finally, haphazard coastal construction has destroyed the natural landscape and created visual pollution in many areas.

-3.746 Maritime transport is an additional source of marine pollution from accidents in areas with heavy traffic, especially petroleum transport, and improper disposal of ballast and bilge waters and solid waste.
-In 1996, about 140 cargo vessels and 1,000-1,500 passenger boats 3000 vessels a monthnavigated the Bosphorus Straits and the Sea of Marmara each day, transporting a yearly average of 42 million tons of cargo: 35% of the vessels were tankers and 38% of total cargo was petroleum.
+3.75.
+Maritime transport is an additional source of marine pollution from accidents in heavy areas with traffic, especially petroleum transport, and improper disposal of ballast and bilge waters and solid waste.
+In 1996, about 140 cargo vessels and 1,000-1,500 passenger boats navigated the Bosphorus Straits and the Sea of Marmara each day, transporting a yearly average of 42 million tons of cargo: 35% of the vessels were tankers and 38% of total cargo was petroleum.
 In the same year, 101 vessels a day transited the Dardanelles Straits.
 From 1970-1991, there were 3-35 oil spills a year releasing 50,000-700,000 tons of oil, causing an estimated 10% of the pollution load.
-On an average day, there are 1315 vessels transiting the Bosphorus, and 400 vessels in the Sea of Marmara.
-In Istanbul alone, 94 ferries make about 750 roundtrips a day and carry 125 million passengers a year.
-In the region, 95 sea accidents bave declined, dropping from 43 incidents in 1990 to 12 in 1994 and only 2 in 1996.
-However, mMaritime traffic will be even heavier when connections are made between the Danube and Rhine, and Rotterdam and the port of Constanza in Romania are linked.
+In Ýstanbul alone, 94 ferries make about 750 roundtrips a day and carry 125 million passengers a year.
+Sea accidents have declined, dropping from 43 incidents in 1990 to 12 in 1994 and only 2 in 1996.
+However, maritime traffic will be even heavier when connections are made between the Danube and Rhine, and Rotterdam and the port of Constanza in Romania are linked.

-3.757 Issues.
+3.76.
+Issues.
 The main issues with respect to marine resources are:

-- Rapid tourism investment and development, encouraged by legislation, have generated waste and degraded the groundwater, agricultural land and cultural/ historical resources;67 - Growth is not managed in a way that effectively controls the effects of industrial and domestic waste discharges, housing development, road construction, and sea-filling on the coast; - Accidents and spills, the disposal of solid waste at sea and environmentally insensitive port and marine development, threaten marine resources; and - Fishing practices and overfishing are unsustainable, especially for the Black Sea.
+- Rapid tourism investment and development, encouraged by legislation, have generated waste and degraded the groundwater, agricultural land and cultural/ historical resources;33 - Growth is not managed in a way that effectively controls the effects of industrial and domestic waste discharges, housing development, road construction, and sea-filling on the coast;